 Introduction to Software Tester Work

 What is the first thing that comes to your mind when you think about a software testing job?
 A noncoding work?
-Or a profession which is very easy as it gives you opportunities to find mistakes in others work (finding mistakes when in others is the easiest task for all of us)?
-Or you think of it as the profession which deals with checking the correctness of the product?
-All of these thoughts are correct and are the day to day activities for a software tester work.
+Or a profession that is very easy as it gives you opportunities to find mistakes in others’ work (finding mistakes when in others is the easiest task for all of us)?
+Or do you think of it as the profession which deals with checking the correctness of the product?
+All of these thoughts are correct and are the day-to-day activities for a software tester work.
 However, software testing is not just limited to these activities.

 Understanding the Application

 The application could be from any domain – Healthcare, Insurance, Finance, etc. Learning the application domain is very important for any software work to open the doors to thinking from various angles and various user perspectives while testing the application.
 To uncover and validate the obvious and not so obvious paths of application is always the primary expectation from this.
 Having an in-depth knowledge of the application helps the to validate the product effectively at the same time the tester can become an asset to a project where he/she is considered as one of the primary sources of knowledge with respect to product behavior.